pagkly/Zed/Investopedia3/What You Should Know About RegTech.md

 Regtech is the management of regulatory processes within the financial industry through technology.
 The main functions of regtech include regulatory monitoring, reporting, and compliance.

-Regtech, or RegTech, consists of a group of companies that use [cloud computing](https://www.investopedia.com/terms/c/cloud-computing.asp) technology through software-as-a-service (SaaS) to help businesses comply with regulations efficiently and less expensively.
+Regtech, or RegTech, consists of a group of companies that use [[cloud computing]](https://www.investopedia.com/terms/c/cloud-computing.asp) technology through software-as-a-service (SaaS) to help businesses comply with regulations efficiently and less expensively.
 Regtech is also known as regulatory technology.

 Financial institutions and regulators both use Regtech to deal with complicated compliance processes.

 ## Understanding RegTech

 Regtech is a community of tech companies that solve challenges arising from a technology-driven economy through automation.
-The rise in digital products has increased data breaches, cyber hacks, [money laundering](https://www.investopedia.com/terms/m/moneylaundering.asp), and other fraudulent activities.
+The rise in digital products has increased data breaches, cyber hacks, [[money laundering]](https://www.investopedia.com/terms/m/moneylaundering.asp), and other fraudulent activities.

 With the use of big data and machine-learning technology, regtech reduces the risk to a company’s compliance department by offering data on money laundering activities conducted online—activities that a traditional compliance team may not be privy to due to the increase of underground marketplaces online.